armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-22-0.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/e6nC7AtYv4s" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+**New buttons**

+When you first log in to Spinnaker, you now see **Create Application** and **Create Project** buttons.
+Previously, these were under a menu named **Actions**.
+The buttons also appear on the corresponding page, either Application or Project.

+{{< figure src="/images/deck-post-2-22-buttons.png" alt="2.22 includes new buttons for creating an application and creating a project" >}}

+**Applications view**

+The changes look drastic, but there is no change in functionality.
+The top navigation for the **Applications** page is now on the left and has been expanded so that more capabilities are visible at the top level.

+{{< figure src="/images/deck-post-2-22-app-page.png" alt="The Applications page has a new left navigation." >}}

 ###  Spinnaker Community Contributions

 <!-- Copy/paste highlights from the corresponding OSS version. -->